 Due to the nature of our products, we are subject to product liability claims in the normal course of business.
 We maintain insurance to reduce our risk.
 Most insurance coverage includes self-insured retentions that vary by year.
-As of December 31, 2011, we maintained a self-insured retention of \$5.0 million per occurrence with an aggregate insurance limit of \$125.0 million per occurrence.
+In 2012, we maintained a self-insured retention of \$5.0 million per occurrence with an aggregate insurance limit of \$125.0 million per occurrence.